nathanguevara11/credit-risk-classification/Starter_Code/report-template.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).

+The purpose of the analysis was to was to evaluate the trustworthiness of someone to loan to.
+The data included information such as borrower income, debt and debt to income ratios, among other factors that give insight to how reliable a borrower would be to pay back the loan.
+We separated the loan statuses and loan features and set them as the y and X values respectively.
+We used train_test_split to create training data and testing data for the

 ## Results

 Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.